abdullahsafi/COVID19_shiny_app/README.md

 # Covid_C1_shinyapp
-This app explores multi-omics dataset for severe/moderate covid-19 cases and allows the users to upload their own dataset for prediction.
+This app explores multi-omics datasets for severe/moderate covid-19 cases and allows the users to upload their own dataset for prediction.
 Run the app locally in Rstudio on laptop by

 ``` r